Archiving and Restoring Data

 .tar.gz

-files in the--output
+files in the--output_dir

-directory - A report file in the
+directory - Report files in the

 directory, which includes: - Directory tree structure

-- Checksums for each file (for later validation)
+- Checksums for completed

-- Original data stays intact (if you wish to delete, use the
+(for later validation) - Original data stays intact (if you wish to delete, use the

 flag or delete manually)

-Save the report file!
+Save the report files!

 The unbundle